tetratelabs/qcon-labs/docs/circuit_breakers.md

 Since all values are set to 1, we won't trigger the circuit breaker if we send the request using one connection and one request per second.

-However, if we increase the number of connections and send more requests (i.e. 2 workers sending requests concurrently, and sending 50 requests), we'll start getting errors.
+If we increase the number of connections and send more requests (i.e. 2 workers sending requests concurrently, and sending 50 requests), we'll start getting errors.

 The errors happen because the `http2MaxRequests` is set to 1 and we have more than 1 concurrent request being sent.
 Additonally, we're exceeding the `maxRequestsPerConnection` limit.